vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 two other texts e.g., PT.V and M.V.V.2.
 Since other sources are not our immediate concern we have to refrain from alluding to them unless it is absolutely necessary.

 Abhinava has cited Sambhunatha as an authority on several occasions and on different issues.
 Abhi- nava learnt Dhyana (meditation), as the first among Anava Upayas, from him.
 The second Upaya, con- sisting of articulation of the state of vital airs (Prāṇa- vṛttisamuccara) is also credited to the teachings of Sambhunatha.
 This included variety of blisses from Nirānanda, to Jagadananda.
-Under the same Aṇa- vopaya presentation of the 'day-night division'(Aho- rätravibhāga the second ancillary topic under the Kälädhvan, i.e. passage of time) and his criticism of other inferior views' carries the imprints of Sambhu-
+Under the same Aṇa- vopaya presentation of the 'day-night division'(Aho- rātravibhāga the second ancillary topic under the Kālādhvan, i.e. passage of time) and his criticism of other inferior views' carries the imprints of Sambhu-

 5